Town of Fira, the capital of Santorini

 The Greek Orthodox Cathedral has an impressive view of both the caldera and the volcano.
 The locals built the church of the Ypapanti of Theotokos or Panagia of Belonia in 1827.
 The destructive earthquake of 1856 caused severe damages to the original building.
 Nowadays, it has its old brilliance.

-Why stay in Fira- Golden Ibex Events and Tours tips:
+Why stay in Fira Santorini- Golden Ibex tips:

-- Fira has excellent views of the caldera.
+- Fira town in Santorinihas excellent views of the caldera.

 - In Fira, most cliff hotels have a pretty direct view of the sunset over the caldera.

-- Fira has good sunset views (though the best are in Imerovigli).
+- Fira town has good sunset views (though the best are in Imerovigli).

 - More accessible to explore the island from: Fira is more central and makes getting to the southern parts of the island more manageable and faster.

-- Fira is the transportation hub for all bus routes on the island.
+- Town of Fira is the transportation hub for all bus routes on the island.
 You can access the beaches, and you can explore the whole island with no need to change buses.

 - Taxi station is also located near the main square of Fira.
 Renting a car is also an economical option that makes your time more valuable.
 Don’t forget, after all, Santorini is a small island.
 It is difficult to get lost.